AKAD0/Counter_Notch_AON/README.md

 # Used Data.
 For each aircraft there is a corresponded set of telemetries for plain sea and ground where aircrafts move towards each other at 90 degrees.
+MLC* (F/A-18) ≈ 70kn
+MLC* (F-14) ≈ 111kn
+*MLCs were found empirically as a mean for both sea and hill deck with acceptable variance no higher than 10kn

 Tacview files provided.